jimmy-little/jimmy-little.github.io/_posts/writing/2018-11-18-apple-antitrust.md

 category: Writing
 tags: [Apple, SCOTUS, Anti-Trust]
 date: 2018-11-25
+excerpt: Should Apple be forced to allow side-loading apps like Microsoft and Google do?
+The Supreme Court is going to hear the case.
 ---

 This comes up every few years, and there have been tons of lawsuits between people and Apple over Apple's App Store policy.